ndb88/ndb88/README.md

 I am very interested in the developing world of blockchain technology and the real world solutions it can provide.
 I am particularly interested in the area's of self-sovereign identity and being able to control your own privacy through this.

-My GitHub currently contains some examples of my projects as well as tutorials I have used and various methods I used whilst studying.
-A lot of older projects and University work is currently being transferred from a local repository and other saved areas.
+My GitHub currently contains some examples of my work as well as tutorials and methods I have used whilst studying.
+I am currently transferring a lot my old project work from other saves.

  🌱 I’m currently learning - C# and building simple blockchains with Python and JAVA.